 We’d been two weeks in passage.
 All but a few nights, were spent anchored from cocktail time to sun-up in neat little coves off the inter-coastal waterway.
 We had Ebber-dog marine potty-trained utilizing a piece of Bahia sod on the fore-deck where drainage was automatic.
 This was very important, especially when that special day arrived and, as the sun was setting, we were getting ready to set the hook.
 There would be no “doggie poop park” to dingy in to because there was no dry land.
 We were somewhere south of Brunswick, GA.
 The tides are extreme at this latitude and the topography is as unique as it is beautiful.
-There is no shortage of anchorages.
-They all look the same and none of them have names on the charts.
+There would be no shortage of anchorages.
+Where they flow into and out from the streight cut of the inter-coastal waterway on their way to the sea, they all look the same and none of them have names on the charts.
 We were in the salt marshes and there wasn’t a structure, another boat, or even a tree anywhere but on the furthest horizon … only a grassy sea of green.
 The tide was ebbing but only beginning to fall, so I only cozyied up into the mouth of one of the creeks, checked the depth with the lowered anchor rode as best I could, and we settled in for the night.
 Winter time … no bugs, it should be nice.

 As darkness fell, the air cooled, the tide receded, and the mud banks began to appear on both sides of the boat.
 Whereas, when we anchored, we could see for miles across the grassy flats … my picturesque vista gradually began to diminish from the bottom up.
 Knowing the depth was sufficient, Dee and I enjoyed a bottle of wine and a simple meal–then crawled up into the V-berth along with our hundred and two degree bed buddy and called it a night.